ManuWeber93/search-integrator/README.md

 - Semantically highlighted texts (strong, em, mark elements)
 - Meta description (meta element with 'name=description')

 Further elements to be indexed [can be configured](#configuration) via CSS selectors.
+Alternatively the following CSS classes can be used:
+- data-searchIntegrator-include: HTML-elements with this class get indexed.
+- data-searchIntegrator-ignore: HTML-elements with this class get ignored.

 For the search itself the powerful, lightweight, fuzzy-search library Fuse.js (https://fusejs.io/) is used.